 Professor Sir Michael Pepper, FRS, led CRL from its inception to July 2007 when Professor Roberto Cipolla, FREng, took over his role.
 In 1998, Toshiba Research Europe Limited (TREL) was incorporated following the formation of the Telecommunications Research Laboratory in Bristol.

 CRL currently consists of three research teams: Quantum Information, Speech Technology and Computer Vision.
 Close collaboration is undertaken with the Cavendish Laboratory and Engineering Department of the University of Cambridge, as well as other Toshiba R&D groups.
-We have achieved a number of world firsts, successfully transferred technology into Toshiba products, and spun-out TeraView Ltd in 2001 to develop terahertz technology.
+We have achieved a number of world firsts and successfully transferred technology into Toshiba products.